 Mobile network ecosystem

-The industry players continue to blame government bureaucracy for the infrastructure inadequacies such as inadequate cell towers (Philippines has far less than neighboring countries Vietnam and Indonesia), and while the government has drafted the first ever "common cell tower" policy to fast track the construction of more towers, visions of the future are clouded with disagreements among industry players and government representatives (Camus, 2018).
+The industry players continue to blame government bureaucracy for the infrastructure inadequacies such as inadequate cell towers (Philippines has far less than neighboring countries Vietnam and Indonesia), and while the government has drafted the first ever ‘common cell tower’ policy to fast track the construction of more towers, visions of the future are clouded with disagreements among parties involved (industry players and government representatives) (Camus, 2018c).

-The smartphone market is dominated by ultra-low-end phones with a strong presence in the provinces (International Data Corp, 2018, cited by Reyes, 2018).
+The smartphone market is dominated by ultra low-end phones with a strong presence in the provinces (International Data Corp., 2018, cited by Reyes, 2018).
 The lesser preference for higher-priced phones (capable of more sophisticated mobile activity) in the countryside could probably be explained by heightened poverty levels as well as lack of 4G, even 3G, connectivity in the area.

 When using the internet through smartphone apps, Filipinos tend to spend the most time on social media (98 percent of the sample), followed by mobile messenger (97 percent), entertainment or video apps (92 percent), navigation apps (75 percent), gaming apps (68 percent), music apps (65 percent), and shopping apps (59 percent) (We are Social and Hootsuite, 2020).